 Today we're thrilled to chat to Jordan Lily, all about her beautiful jewellery handmade in Cornwall.
 We have been following Jordan's journey on Instagram and always look forward to seeing her new collections.
 From her gorgeous gemstone earstuds, bee jewellery to her personalised designs which make perfect gifts for someone special.
-Jordan shares with us how she learns new skills as a self taught jeweller, how to create a brand for your handmade business as well as sharing her favourite spot in Cornwall to unwind and relax away from the bench!
-Jordan also creates wonderful Christian jewellery, and shares how she aims to add a contemporary and fresh feel to these designs using her rule of 'would I actually wear this?'...
+In this interview, Jordan shares with us how she learns new skills as a self-taught jeweller, tips on how to create a brand for your handmade business as well as sharing her favourite spot in Cornwall to unwind and relax away from the bench!
+Jordan also creates wonderful Christian jewellery, and shares how she aims to add a contemporary and fresh feel to these designs using her rule of 'would I actually wear this?'.

 Jordan in her home studio in Cornwall.

 Hey!
 Thanks for having me!
 When I think about it, I made my first pair of earrings years ago!

 Whilst on holiday in France I stumbled across a lovely little shop that sold cute charms, beads and earring findings, I made some anchor charms into a pair of simple dangly earrings.
 But that was it until last summer when I decided to go on a silver and sea glass course - it didn't take much for me to get hooked!

 I learnt how to set sea glass in a bezel setting on a silver and sea glass course at Cornwall College, the rest has been very much self-taught.
 There are some great resources out there: the Kernowcraft blog and tutorial pages have a great range of advice, books from my local library, YouTube tutorials, Facebook groups and Instagram accounts like @makeitkimtoday and @metalsmithsociety are all helpful too.
 My top tips would be, don't be afraid to ask questions - it's how you learn!
 And get stuck in, it's the best way to test out ideas and get comfortable with techniques like soldering.